cswithdaniel/cswithdaniel/README.md

 * Although some languages such as C++ are faster, they are much harder to learn and debug.
 * Although Python is easy to learn, it is much slower than Java, and it is harder to debug in Python than in Java.
   * Python is also often too slow for many programming competitions.
+* It is significantly easier to learn a second programming language than it is to learn the first.
+After learning Java, learning C++, Python, and other languages will be significantly easier.

 ## Why cswithdaniel?
 * Taught by a high school student, making programming seem accessible to middle and high school students.